radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

 There are two key sub-scenarios to consider when Deb updates the schema for the internal messaging service Plaid

 #### Sub-scenario 1: Deb adds a optional property and updates the resource type Plaid.
-Deb wants to add an optional property `logAnalytics` to know whether the resource type should have log analytics enabled.
+Deb wants to add an optional property `logAnalytics` to have log analytics enabled for the resource-type.
 This is considered to be a non-breaking change as it is an optional property with default value.
 Users should be able to use the new property without any impact across versions on their existing applications.

 ```yaml
 namespace: 'Mycompany.Messaging'